rodrigue89/Swizzle/Tutorials/Debugging.md

 ```
 I want you to take this in: you, the programmer, can actually see what is going on behind the scenes.
 Is that not amazing?

-Look at all the `Frame #X`s.
-Those tell you what stage the interpeter is witrh executing your program.
+> Look at all the `Frame #X`s.
+Those tell you what stage the interpeter is with in executing your program.

 Another of Swizzle's debugging tools is allowing you to inspect each frame.
 Here is an example, where `i` is the interpreter:

 ```swift
 if let debug = i.debug(frame: 4) {